 Algonquin Nature Adventures welcomes families with children.
 Participants aged 17+ are considered adults, aged 12-16 are teens, and aged 3-11 are children).
-This excursion is child-friendly, (children will not be expected to carry canoes).
-Small children can sit in the middle of parents' canoes and paddle if they wish.
+Families will be given their own tent.
+This excursion is child-friendly, (children will not be expected to cut wood, help with the food preparation, cooking, etc).
+Children can sit in the middle of parents' canoes and can paddle if they wish.